Mandatory Principal Adverse Impact (PAI) Indicators

 • Finally, the Fund Manager must decide on what measures to implement to assist its investee companies in addressing their adverse impacts and ensuring their progressive minimisation

-CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS
+CLIMATE AND OTHER ENVIRONMENT-RELATED PAI INDICATORS

 Scope 1 GHG Emissions

 These are the direct greenhouse gas emissions that occur from company-owned and controlled resources and include stationary, mobile, fugitive and process combustion.
+They are calculated as a weighted average across the entity or portfolio.

 Scope 2 GHG Emissions

 These are indirect emissions that are released from the consumption of purchased electricity, steam, heat and cooling.
+Again, they are calculated as a weighted average across the entity or portfolio.

 Scope 3 GHG Emissions